 BOBBY BRASEL | ASSOCIATE HEAD COACH

-Bobby Brasel concludes his first season as associate head coach with the North Texas women's basketball program.
-For the Mean Green, his duties include recruiting, opponent scouting, game preparation and post coach.
+Bobby Brasel enters his third season as associate head coach with the North Texas women’s basketball program.
+For the Mean Green, his duties include recruiting, opponent scouting, game preparation and scheduling.

-Brasel had been with Arkansas-Little Rock for the previous two years, serving as assistant coach with a special emphasis on Texas and junior college recruiting, as well as guard development.
+Brasel had been with Arkansas-Little Rock for two years prior to coming to Denton, serving as an assistant coach with a special emphasis on Texas and junior college recruiting, as well as guard development.

 With the Trojans, Brasel helped guide the team to a program-record 29 wins in the 2014-15 season.
 Of those wins included victories over No. 24 LSU, Oklahoma and No. 6 seeded Texas A&M in the NCAA Tournament.
 Overall, UALR went 47-18 in his two years on the staff, including a 30-8 record in Sun Belt play and a 25-5 home record.
 Brasel recruited Alexius Dawn, who earned Sun Belt All-Conference honors last season and set the Tournament record with 15 three-pointers made.

-Before UALR, Brasel was on the South Alabama coaching staff for seven seasons, where he was responsible for scheduling and junior college recruiting.
+Before Little Rock, Brasel was on the South Alabama coaching staff for seven seasons, where he was responsible for scheduling and junior college recruiting.
 Overall, he coached six players who combined for eight Sun Belt All-Conference honors.

 During his seven years in Mobile, the Jaguars consistently had one of the best defenses in the Sun Belt.
 The team was top-two in scoring defense four times, while leading the Sun Belt in field-goal percentage defense three times and three-point defense twice.
 In the 2011-12 season, USA allowed only a program-record 52.8 points per game, which was 11th in the nation.